nekitmm/YOFO/README.md

 ## That's about it!

 **Happy focusing!
-If you find this script useful, I would like you to mention it, for example in your software list on Astrobin.**
+If you find this script useful, I would highly appreciate you to mentioning it, for example in your software list on Astrobin.**